shleen/aides-memoire/UX.md

 The real pros are past pen n paper.
 They've moved onto tools like Google Calendar or specialist software like DivvyHQ.
 Productivity + 100 😲

 #### Content Flow
-Determines how content moves through the editorial process, from its first conjugation all through the approval process, up to when it goes live.
+Determines how content moves through the editorial process, from its first conjuring all through the approval process, up to when it goes live.

 ### Content Organisation
 #### Information Architecture